Reopening Construction Safely and Efficiently with Digital and New Ways of Working

 To automate processes and reduce human contact, E&C companies can increase the use of distance-friendly tools for collaboration.
 Task management apps, for example, reduce unnecessary contact among employees in the distribution of work.
 Similarly, combining virtual-reality applications with more traditional communications tools will help companies to better keep in touch with clients and invite visitors onsite only when necessary.
 Digital project management tools connect key stakeholders and provide managers with scenario analysis capabilities for resource allocation, activity planning, and quality control.

-Additionally, companies are accelerating the use of digital war rooms and end-to-end integrated platforms for offsite and paperless project management, while benefiting from faster decision making and problem solving.
-Building information modeling deployment for remote coordination is also commonly explored by the industry under this unprecedent context.
+Additionally, companies are accelerating the use of digital war rooms and end-to-end integrated platforms for offsite and paperless project management, while benefiting from faster decision making and problem-solving.
+Building information modeling deployment for remote coordination is also commonly explored by the industry under this unprecedented context.

 Front runners are also investigating augmented-reality and virtual-reality technologies for remote inspections and visits; technical support so that specialists don’t have to visit the sites themselves; and communications with clients.
 Fostering offsite construction techniques (such as design for manufacture and assembly) is also considered by contractors as a good way to reduce human interaction across sites, while reducing waste and inefficiency in product manufacture and assembly.